 Hydro-jetting involves using high-pressure water to clear roots and debris from the pipes.
 This method is effective in removing even stubborn blockages but may be best left to professionals due to the equipment involved.

-When to Call Professionals – PM247
+When to Call Drain Professionals – PM247

 If you find that the root intrusion is beyond the scope of DIY methods or if you’re unsure about the severity of the issue, it’s advisable to contact a professional drainage company like PM247.
 Here’s why: